shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-subtle-animations/README.md

+# 🐞 Creating a CSS-only Expanding Card with Subtle Animations

 This document details a CSS-only solution for creating an expanding card with subtle animation effects, providing a visually appealing user experience without relying on JavaScript.
 We'll achieve this using pure CSS3 transitions and transforms.